 Does your floor meet or exceed current health and safety standards?
 These standards vary depending on the product your company creates, and in some cases, on the area where you do business.
 In general, however, floors need to stay free of holes, splinters, loose boards, and protruding nails.

 In a medical manufacturing setting, floors should appear clean, reduce noise, and support the building’s aesthetic.
 They need to feel comfortable to walk on, resist heavy stains, and endure significant wear and tear from both people and objects.
 Most importantly, of course, manufacturing floors need to be easy to clean, disinfect, and maintain.

 During the COVID-19 pandemic, new concerns about safety flooded both the general population and manufacturers with large teams working together in a room.
-Wayfinding grew in popularity as did stickers that helped employees know where to stand to maintain appropriate social distancing.
+Wayfinding grew in popularity as did stickers that helped employees and patients know where to stand to maintain appropriate social distancing.
 And disinfecting all hard surfaces has never felt more critical.

 That’s one reason many medical manufacturing companies are applying for government funds to help bring their facilities up to higher standards.
 While capital spending has slowed to a crawl in other sectors, medical manufacturers are increasing their output and supporting the medical industry as its staff members deal with COVID-19.

-When is the last time you or your OSHA representative made a tour of your plant’s floors?
+When is the last time you or your regulatory representative made a tour of your plant’s floors?
 Can you say for sure that your facility meets these standards?
 If so, that’s terrific!
 Check it off until next year.
 But if not, an industrial flooring specialist from CPC Floor Coatings can conduct an assessment for you.

 Costs of Floor Covering for Medical Equipment Manufacturing